ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: codeblock}
-{: caption="Example 37.
+{: caption="Example 36.
 HTML elements from head-inc.ejs" caption-side="bottom"}

 The body of the index view contains our bootstrap
-styled navigation tabs (see Example 38), and our upload form in a basic layout provided by
+styled navigation tabs (see Example 37), and our upload form in a basic layout provided by
 the CSS styles included with bootstrap.

 Consider these two specifications for our app:

 -   We set our form method to POST and the form-data encoding type as
     multipart/form-data on line 24.
 For the form action, we send the
     data from our form to the app to the app route "/".
-Later we do
+Later, we do
     additional work in our router logic to handle POST requests to
     that route.